Leveraging the EHR for Quality Improvement

 Learn the fundamentals of clinical informatics and how it serves as a bridge between medicine and technology.
 This video explains the “three pillars”—people, process and technology—and the “five rights” of clinical decision support, providing a framework for optimizing the EHR to improve workflows and patient outcomes.

-Enhancing Patient Safety in Neurology Transfers through a Collaborative, Standardized Handoff Tool
+Case Study: Enhancing Patient Safety in Neurology Transfers through a Collaborative, Standardized Handoff Tool

 Explore the Neurology Transfer Patient Safety Case Study